JoachimSoetinck/FlowFields/README.md

 Before implementing the Flow field, a grid is needed.
 The grid will exist out of different cells, which will store all the data of field.

 ### Cost Field
+The Cost field will generate all the costS of a cell.
+The cost of a path can go between 1-254.
+How higher the cost, how rougher the area.
+The cost 255 is used to represent a wall.
+0 will be the destination.

+### Integration Field
+The Integration field will calculate the best cost of the all the cells.
+This calculation will start from the destination point and will then add visit all the neigbors.

+### FlowField
+For generating the Flowfield, all the nodes need to be checked to determine which direction there need to be pointed